 Early in our project, we decided to take a descriptive rather than a prescriptive approach.
-In other words, our paper describes and comments on existing practices in evaluating visualizations, but we do not prescribe specific evaluation methods as we believe that the final decision on appropriate methods should be made on a case-by-case basis.
-We identified seven evaluation scenarios most commonly encountered by visualization researchers which are meant to inform the development of appropriate evaluation strategies.
-The scenarios were derived from data collected through open coding [17] of publications from four information visualization publication venues (see Table 2).
-Our approach included the following steps to derive the scenarios: 1-Compiling an evaluation dictionary.
-Initially, to gather a description of existing evaluation practices in the visualization community, we compiled a dictionary of terms of existing evaluation strategies and techniques and collected matching definitions and example evaluation publications.
-Our list was compiled based on information solicited by emails to participants of the BELIV 2008 workshop combined with our own knowledge and research (e. g., [8, 10, 38, 41, 47, 63]).
-The process yielded a wealth of information which required additional structure but provided us with a richer understanding of the types of evaluations commonly used and helped to provide necessary context for us to perform the open coding and tagging of the evaluation papers.
+In other words, our paper describes and comments on existing practices in evaluating visualizations, but we do not prescribe specific evaluation methods as we believe that the final decision on appropriate methods should be decided on a case-by-case basis.
+We identified seven evaluation scenarios most commonly encountered by visualization researchers which are meant to guide the development of appropriate evaluation strategies.
+The scenarios were derived from data collected through open coding [14] of publications from four information visualization publication venues (see Table 2).
+Our approach included the following steps to derive the scenarios:

+1-Compiling an evaluation dictionary.
+Initially, to gather a description of existing evaluation practices in the visualization community, we compiled a dictionary